ppe-detection/.github/profile/README.md

 * It will call or POST to the main appor write to BaaS

 ## mobile-application
-* Purpose: frontend UX for humans
+* Purpose: frontend UX for users
-* Talks to: playform repo
+* Talks to: platform via webhooks
 ,
 ## platform
 This one holds: